jakob-bagterp/browserist/docs/user-guide/tools/count-elements.md

 ---

 # How to Count Elements
-## Example of Counting Search Results
-Sometimes it's useful to count the elements of a specific selector.
+Sometimes it's useful to count the elements of a specific selector, either to check whether the expected number of elements are present, or to automate an iteration over them.

+## Use Case for Counting Search Results
 For instance, you may want to know how many search results are displayed on a search engine result page:

 ```python linenums="1"
 from browserist import Browser